 Suppose your speech went absolutely terrible.
 Do yourself a favor.
 Give it one more time.
 While this is probably the last thing you want to do, doing so will help you let go of some of the angst you feel about how the speech went and allow you to remember the speech in a more positive light.

-The last thing you want is your final memory of your speech to be one where you were riddled with anxiety and full of fear.
-Give your speech again one more time from the comfort of your own home (even if it’s to your dog), and you’ll lose that lingering anxiety.
+The last thing you want is your final memory of your speech to be one where you were riddled with feelings of anxiety and full of fear.
+Give your speech again one more time from the comfort of your own home (even if it’s to your dog) to help lose any lingering negative feelings.